-- The west coast of Vancouver Island between Nootka Sound to Solander Island is indented by Esperanza Inlet, Kyuquot Sound, and Checleset Bay.
+- 1 The west coast of Vancouver Island between Nootka Sound to Solander Island is indented by Esperanza Inlet, Kyuquot Sound, and Checleset Bay.
 Their associated inlets lead into Vancouver Island.
-Solander Island is a conical mass of rock lying 11/4 miles from Cape Cook at the NW extremity of Brooks Peninsula. - Brooks Peninsula is a bold projection interrupting the general trend of the coast.
-It extends 7 miles SW and has elevations over 800 m. - The coastal route leads about 71 miles NW from Estevan Point to Solander Island. - Communities with services include Gold River, Tahsis, Zeballos, and Kyuquot.

-Calling-in points 8, 9, and 10 are detailed in Radio Aids to Marine Navigation (Pacific and Arctic), published by the Canadian Coast Guard.

-Additional Vessel Traffic Services (VTS) information is in Radio Aids to Marine Navigation (Pacific and Arctic).

-Numerous provincial parks and ecological reserves are in the area and not all are charted.
+Solander Island is a conical mass of rock lying 11⁄2 miles from Cape Cook at the NW extremity of Brooks Peninsula. - 2 Brooks Peninsula is a bold projection interrupting the general trend of the coast.
+It extends 7 miles SW and has elevations over 800 m. - The coastal route leads about 71 miles NW from Estevan Point to Solander Island. - 4 Communities with services include Gold River, Tahsis, Zeballos, and Kyuquot. - 5 Military exercise areas are offshore to the south and west of Solander Island (50°07'N, 127°56'W).
+Area designations are WP, WCFA North, and WCFA South.
+These areas are used for anti-aircraft firing, air to sea firing, and anti-submarine exercises.
+For information on military exercise areas see Notices to Mariners 1 to 46 Annual Edition (published by the Canadian Coast Guard) and monitor Navigational Warning broadcasts. - 6 Calling-in points 8, 9, and 10 are detailed in Radio Aids to Marine Navigation (Pacific and Arctic), published by the Canadian Coast Guard. - 7 Additional Vessel Traffic Services (VTS) information is in Radio Aids to Marine Navigation (Pacific and Arctic). - 8 A local magnetic anomaly, differing as much as 7° from normal, was reported (1964) in the vicinity of Esperanza Inlet. - 9 Numerous provincial parks and ecological reserves are in the area and not all are charted.